May 23, 2013

 TRUDY

-It's hard to believe that we adopted her two and a half years ago from you.
+It's hard to believe that we adopted her so many years ago from you.

 We often talk about how thankful we are that you saved her life.